HL7/US-Core/input/pagecontent/sdoh.md

 * [Social Determinants of Health Goals Value Set](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.71/expansion)
 * [Social Determinants of Health Service Requests Value Set](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.790/expansion)

 US Core uses broadly defined value sets that contain concepts that are used across many use cases including SDOH.
-The Figure below illustrates how the Gravity value sets are grouped for use in the US Core Condition Problems and Health Concerns Profile and how the grouped valueset is compatible with the US Core Problem code valueset.
+The Figure below illustrates how the Gravity value sets are grouped for use in the US Core Condition Problems and Health Concerns Profile and how the grouped valueset is compwatible with the US Core Problem code valueset.
 When recording SDOH data US Core Profiles, servers **SHOULD** use the SDOH value sets listed above.

-{% include img-med.html img="sdoh_condition.svg" caption="Example of SDOH Grouping Value set in US Core Condition Code Value Set" %}
+{% include img-med.html img="sdoh_condition.svg" caption="Example of SDOH Grouping Value set in US Core Condition Codes Value Set" %}

 #### Assessment Codes
-US Core has created the [US Core Common SDOH Assessments ValueSet] - commonly asked social questions as identified by [FindHelp.org], a social service assistance tool, and <span class="bg-success" markdown="1"> the PRAPARE, Hunger Vital Sign, AHC-HRSN screening tools referenced in USCDI v2.</span><!-- new-content -->  This is not intended to replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
+US Core has created the [US Core Common SDOH Assessments] ValueSet - commonly asked social questions as identified by [FindHelp.org], a social service assistance tool, and <span class="bg-success" markdown="1"> the PRAPARE, Hunger Vital Sign, AHC-HRSN screening tools referenced in USCDI v2.</span><!-- new-content -->  This is not intended to replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
 The Gravity Project is working on a more comprehensive set of codes to meet these challenges (this guide may leverage that work in the future).

 ---